siedeenahmed/post-install-config/README.md

 <img src="https://i.imgur.com/jVyLT1d.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Second, we configure Agents and Users and asisgn them to the Roles, Departments, and Teams that we created.
-Here we created the agents Jane and John and the Users Karen and Ken.
+Here we created the agents Jane and John and the users Karen and Ken.
 </p>
 <br />